HCXLF (Hiscox) Beneish M-Score: -2.04 (As of Jun. 25, 2026)

 Hiscox Business Description

 Hiscox Ltd is a property and casualty insurance company.
 The company aims to balance catastrophe-exposed businesses with less volatile local specialty businesses.
 Its product offerings include property, casualty, crisis management (covering terrorism and kidnap and ransom), marine, energy, and specialty areas like space insurance.
-The company's operating segments consist of Hiscox Retail, Hiscox London Market, Hiscox Re & ILS, and Corporate Center.
+The company's operating segments consist of Hiscox Retail, Hiscox London Market, Hiscox Re, and Other.
 The majority of the revenue is generated from its Hiscox Retail segment, which represents retail business divisions in the UK, Europe, the USA, and Asia.
 Geographically, the company earns insurance revenue from places like the United States, which generates key revenue, as well as the United Kingdom, Europe, and other regions.